BONJOUR2025/bot/README.md

 ## Installation

-1. Create a virtual environment and install the dependencies:
+1. Create a virtual environment and install the Python packages:

 ```bash
 python -m venv .venv